-NOTE: The color change timer does not start until a Gun Trigger input is seen and fluid flow is detected.
+NOTE: The color change timer does not start until the gun is triggered and fluid flow is detected.
 If no flow is detected within 2 minutes, the color change operation aborts.
-The system enters

-Standby mode (remove Mix input) at the previous color.
+The system enters Standby mode (remove Mix input) at the previous color.